The Best Weed Killer For Lawns

 Do Lawn Weed Killers Also Treat Moss?

-Some, such as “all in one” products may contain Iron Sulphate which turns the grass bright green and also kills light lawn moss.
-These products are rarely effective against lawns suffering from severe moss infestations.
+Some, such as “all in one” products, may contain Iron Sulphate, which turns the grass bright green and also kills light lawn moss.
+However, I know from experience that these products are rarely effective against lawns suffering from severe moss infestations.

 Can I Remove Lawn Moss Without Using Chemicals?

 Yes, garden rakes and scarifiers can remove the moss and dethatch the lawn ready for overseeding with lawn seed.
 I’ve had great results using organic moss treatment products; these contain bacteria which eat away at the moss whilst leaving the grass unaffected.

 Daniel has over 18 years of experience in the construction, home improvement, and landscape garden industries.